 10. Bubbling Ice

 Ever seen ice bubble?
-Here is a cool baking soda experiment that will delight your toddlers and keep them busy for hours.
+Here is an easy science experiment for kids that will delight your preschoolers and keep them busy for hours.
 You will need:

 - Ice Tray